ValdemarGr/gql/docs/server/schema/dsl.md

 ---
 title: The DSL
 ---
-The DSL consists of a series of smart constructors for the ast nodes of gql.

 gql's dsl is a lightweight set of smart-constructors.
-If you have a particular usecase or even coding style that conflicts with the dsl, you can always introduce your own schema definition syntax.
+If you have a particular usecase or even coding style that conflicts with the dsl, you can always introduce your own schema definition syntax or build on top of the existing dsl.

 Lets begin by importing what we need.
 ```scala mdoc